scraptechguy/SpeechCheck/README.md

 + Note: Don't forget to input valid key, endpoint and region!
 (Only works with Microsoft Azure)

-## In Git Bash without cloning the repo
+## In Git BASH without cloning the repo

 + To run this yourself, review <a href="https://github.com/scraptechguy/SpeechCheck/blob/main/requirements.md" target="_blank">requirements.md</a> file and do the following in terminal: